yjmade/cwrap/README.rst

    python runtest.py tests/test.h

-* hav a look at the generated pxd file
+* have a look at the generated pxd file

 ::